Introduction to Malaysian Culture Customs and Etiquette

 More importantly, smile when you greet people.

-Direct Approach In Everything
+Direct Approach To Everything

 Malaysians are friendly, straightforward people; they are direct in their approach and tell you exactly what they think.